|PHONE: (479) 524-7305||EMAIL: firstname.lastname@example.org|

 |Grad School:||Arkansas (2012)|

-Paulsen, the third head coach in program history, is accompanied with NCAA I soccer experience as a four-year letterwinner with the Lady Razorbacks.
+The third head coach in program history, Paulsen is accompanied with NCAA I soccer experience as a four-year letterwinner with the Lady Razorbacks.
 During her time in Fayetteville, Paulsen made an appearance in all 77 games UA played, starting an impressive 59 times.
 She finished her career with eight goals scored on 97 shots and two assists, totaling 20 points.
 While a student-athlete, Paulsen was a member and representative of the UA Student Athlete Advisory Committee while earning Southeastern Conference and Arkansas academic honor roll accolades.
 She was also named to the SEC's Good Works Team as a senior in 2009.

 Paulsen continued her playing career for a year after graduation, joining the Arkansas Comets of the Women's Premier Soccer League for the 2012 season.

 Paulsen joined the Arkansas women's soccer staff in the fall of 2012 as a volunteer assistant coach in addition to serving as the director of soccer operations.
 She oversaw areas of the program that included fitness, nutrition, recovery and logistical organization.
 The Lady Razorbacks finished the 2012 campaign with an overall record of 9-10-1, including upset victories over three ranked opponents in Kentucky, Tennessee and Missouri.
 The Razorbacks would eventually fall in the first round of the Southeastern Conference tournament, losing 3-2 in extra time to South Carolina.

 After her graduation in 2010, Paulsen earned a graduate assistant position and worked with the Academic Services wing of the Arkansas athletic department, tracking student-athlete's academic progress and eligibility, ensuring compliance with NCAA regulations.